moliver28/research-handbook/content/handbook/support/workflows/working-on-tickets.md

 [SE Responsibilities and Priorities](/handbook/support/support-global-groups/#se-responsibilities-and-priorities) topic on the main Support Global Groups page.

-## Views to use
+## Zendesk views

-The views within Zendesk are arranged as follows:
+The default views in Zendesk for Support Engineers (SEs).

 | Name | Purpose |
 |------|---------|